mapsplugin/cordova-plugin-googlemaps-doc/v1.4.0/class/Marker/README.md

 ```

 ### Add a marker with multiple line
-The Phonegap-GoogleMaps-Plugin accepts the strings which include multiple line.
+The cordova-googlemaps-plugin accepts the strings which include multiple line.
 ```js
 map.addMarker({
   'position': {"lat": 0, "lng": 0},